Header image - halogenation of aromatic rings

 As you may recall alkenes under electrophilic addition reactions.
 The mechanism below shows how bromine adds to the carbon carbon double bond in an unsaturated alkene.
 You may recall that:

-However if the ethene is swapped for benzene or another aromatic compound one difference in the reaction is immediately obvious, aromatic rings will not react with bromine or other halogens, they are much less reactive than alkenes towards electrophiles.
+However if the ethene is swapped for benzene or another aromatic compound one difference in the reaction is immediately obvious; aromatic rings will not react with bromine or other halogens, they are much less reactive than alkenes towards electrophiles.
 I am sure you are aware that while unsaturated molecules such as alkenes readily undergo electrophilic addition reactions aromatic molecules such as benzene will not undergo electrophilic addition reactions but instead undergo electrophilic substitution reactions instead.
-In the image opposite bromine which has been dissolved in a solvent such as chloroform or carbontetrachloride is added to a test tube containing benzene and another test tube containing the unsaturated hydrocarbon cyclohexene (C6H10).
-Both test tubes are stoppered and shaken.
-The results are shown in the image.
-Cyclohexene rapidly decolourises the orange bromine but in the test tube containing benzene the orange colour due to bromine persists and does not fade.

 As mentioned above if bromine is added to a test tube containing benzene then no reaction occurs, the orange colour due to the presence of bromine persists.
 However if some iron filings or iron (III) bromide are added then the orange colour due to the presence of bromine decolourises and white misty fumes of hydrogen bromide are observed above the test tube.
-If a piece of moist pH paper or blue litmus paper is held above the test tube it turns red due to the acidic hydrogen bromide gas released.
+If a piece of moist pH paper or blue litmus paper is held above the test tube it turns red due to the acidic hydrogen bromide gas which is released.
 Equations for these reactions are shown below:

 equations for the reaction of benzene with bromine